-That’s because Conservative StrikeForce is a “Scam PAC” – a Political Action Committee that exist primarily to line its own pockets with donations sent in by names on a list.
+That’s because Conservative StrikeForce is a “Scam PAC” – a Political Action Committee that exists primarily to line its own pockets with donations sent in by names on a list.

 Conservative StrikeForce is apparently not currently active, but according to the group’s website (which is archived on the Wayback Machine), it “was created in 2009 by a small group of devoted conservatives who wanted a way to effectively support candidates by motivating like-minded voters at the grassroots level.”

 Those devoted conservatives are Dennis Whitfield and Scott Mackenzie.

 Whitfield was the Chairman.
 “Prior to joining Conservative StrikeForce, Mr. Whitfield served as the executive vice-president of the American Conservative Union from 2008-2011,” says the site.
 “Before ACU, he served as the senior vice president for the National Federation of Independent Business from 1998-2002.
 Prior to NFIB, Mr. Whitfield was the former deputy secretary of labor under President Ronald Reagan from 1985-1989.”
 According to Bloomberg, he was also a director of BKSH and Associates, a lobbying firm that included Paul Manafort and Roger Stone.